 lacking knowledge of subject matter

-However, at about the 600th sample review began to diverge more often.
-Reviews described teachers as imposing beliefs or opinions, being biased, playing favorites or generally described the teacher’s temperament as unfit for teaching and showed little consistency, with disorganization and lack of subject matter expertise appearing less and less frequently.
+However, at about the 600th sample review the commentaries began to diverge more often.
+Reviews described teachers as imposing beliefs or opinions, being biased, and playing favorites.
+Or the reviews generally described the teacher’s temperament as unfit for teaching, and showed little consistency.
+Disorganization and lack of subject matter expertise appeared less and less frequently.
 The topic’s coherence score suggested high consistency in the most representative reviews.

 Topic 6 – Wasting Time (CS: 0.480; 9% of reviews)

-Key-words for Topic 6 suggested reviews that discussed things that happened in the classroom to waste time. students were complaining about teachers who wasted time.
-The most frequent example wasting time were teachers who talked about themselves too much.
+Key-words for Topic 6 suggested reviews that discussed things that happened in the classroom to waste time.
+Students were complaining about teachers who wasted time.
+The most frequent example of wasting time were teachers who talked about themselves too much.
 Despite its lower coherence score, sample reviews for this topic were remarkably consistent.
-This suggests that the key-words were strong anchors for a diversity of complaints, and language such as waste or spent the whole period talking was a typical description of this .
+This suggests that the key-words were strong anchors for a diversity of complaints, and language such as waste or spent the whole period talking was a typical description of this topic.

 Topic 5 – Ruining the School (CS: 0.478; 9.5% of reviews)

 Based on its key-words, Topic 5 appeared to group reviews written by parents.
 This was true of the most representative reviews.
-These complaints focused on administrators and instructors of extra-curricular activities who perceived to damage the school experience or reputation.
+These complaints focused on administrators and instructors of extra-curricular activities who were perceived to damage the school experience or its reputation.
 The broader pool of sample reviews included descriptions by students and staff who expressed complaints that were consistently similar.
-Another subject that appeared less frequently were instructors who were judged to be the worst in schoolt.
+Another subject that appeared less frequently were instructors who were judged to be the worst in school—thus ruining its reputation.

 Topic 8 – The Worst (CS: 0.450; 8.3% of reviews)

 Both the key-words and sample reviews suggested that students had a strong dislike of the teacher.
-We found interesting that reviews generally contained descriptions of situations rather than descriptions of the teachers or their teaching.
+We found it interesting that reviews generally contained descriptions of situations rather than descriptions of the teachers or their teaching.
 The main subject of this topic was interpreted as stories about why they’re the worst.
-These were, however, very varied and did not communicate any particular issue consistently.
+These stories were, however, very varied and did not communicate any particular issue consistently.

 Topic 3 – Can’t Teach (CS: 0.449; 10.4% of reviews)

 The key-words in this topic that jumped out to us were explain, teach, understand, and confuse.
-Sample reviews often included subjects found in other topics which explained the low coherence scores. representative reviews described teachers as being unable to or simply not explaining material, the reviews often described confusion or not teaching as issues.
+Sample reviews often included subjects found in other topics which explained the low coherence scores.
+The most representative reviews described teachers as being unable to, or simply did not explain material.
+The reviews often described confusion or not teaching as issues.
 Interestingly, reviews in this topic captured positive language which could often be found in sentiments such as nice person, but bad teacher.

 Topic 1 – Boring (CS: 0.427; 11.6% of reviews)